Paysach Krohn: Other activities

-Krohn lectures throughout the Jewish world, giving presentations as a maggid and collecting stories for his speeches and books.
+Krohn lectures in various Jewish communities, giving presentations as a maggid and collecting stories for his speeches and books.
 He also leads Jewish historical tours in Europe, discussing the history of Jewish communities before World War II.
 He documented the first of these trips in his 2007 book, Traveling with the Maggid.

 Along with Esther Jungreis, Krohn has served as a guest speaker at the annual Shavuot retreat hosted by Gateways since 2005.

 In December 2004, he initiated the organization PaL (Phone and Learn) in the United Kingdom, which connects individuals interested in Jewish learning with tutors for weekly study sessions over the phone.

 Personal

-Krohn's wife, Miriam, is one of the principals of Shevach High School in Kew Gardens Hills, Queens, New York.

-On December 6, 2024, Krohn suffered a stroke while attending the Agudath Israel of America convention.
-He is undergoing physical therapy.
+Krohn is married to Miriam, who is a principal at a high school in Queens, New York.
+On December 6, 2024, he suffered a stroke during a convention and is undergoing physical therapy.